skip to Main Content

 Linguistics Department members work together with language community members at the LDTC workshop on November 23-24, 2024.

-2. MURAL – The Micronesian Undergraduate Research Apprenticeship in Linguistics focuses on training of undergraduate students who are Micronesian or of Micronesian Heritage in the methods and tools of language documentation and linguistics research.
+2. MURAL – The Micronesian Undergraduate Research Apprenticeship in Linguistics focuses on training of undergraduate students who are Micronesian or of Micronesian heritage in the methods and tools of language documentation and linguistics research.
 Undergraduate students work together with Linguistics faculty and graduate students to complete an original documentation project on their language(s), which culminates in a public presentation at the end of each academic year.

 Contact: Brad McDonnell (mcdonn [at] hawaii [dot] edu)